-The economic downturn that plagued Michigan from 2005 - 2012, and the associated 'hangover' the state still suffers from today, necessitates that the Township address an approach that considers population growth stagnation.
-The most recent US Census estimate, from July 1, 2013, puts the Township's population at 728, an increase of 5 people from the 2010 Census.
-Chart 1 shows population form decennial Censuses.
+The economic downturn that plagued Michigan from 2005-2012, and the associated 'hangover' the state still suffers from today, necessitates that the Township address an approach that considers population growth stagnation.

-The 2010 Census shows us that the median age of a Norwood resident is 47.3.
+The 2019 American Community Survey shows us that the median age of a Norwood resident is 54.7.
+The median age in 2010 was 47.3.
 The median age in 2000 was 42.2.
 Chart 2 shows the change in age distribution in years over the past 20 years.
 The population's age distribution and median age suggest a community composed of middle aging+ households, likely without children.